-After visiting the visiting Tuol Sleng Genocide museum (S-21 prison).
+After visiting the visiting Tuol Sleng Genocide Museum (S-21 prison).
 We took a tuk-tuk to the Killing Fields of Choeung Ek.
-It was about an 35 minute trip outside of Phnom Penh.
+It was about a 35-minute trip outside of Phnom Penh.

-Killing Fields of Choeung Ek Genocidal Centre opening hours were 9-5 and $6 with audio to enter.
+Killing Fields of Choeung Ek Genocidal Centre’s opening hours were 9-5 and $6 with audio to enter.

 When the prisoners in S-21 were finished with they were brought to Cheoung Ek to be executed.
 This is one of many killing fields established throughout the country while under Khmer Rouge rule.

-Under Khmer Rouge ruled at least 20,000 Cambodians were executed here at the Killing Fields in Choeung Ek.
+Under Khmer Rouge rule at least 20,000 Cambodians were executed here at the Killing Fields in Choeung Ek.

 And mutilate they are victims with spades or sharpened bamboo sticks before being thrown into a mass grave.